Home

 B2B SaaS Sales Consultant · Benelux & DACH

-The cadence I recommend is unglamorous on purpose: a 30–45 minute 1:1 per rep, every week, with a fixed shape.
-Put it on the calendar as a standing block that does not move.
+The cadence I recommend is unglamorous on purpose: a 30 to 45 minute 1:1 per rep, every week, with a fixed shape.
+As Mike Weinberg argues in Sales Management.
+Simplified., the manager's calendar is the truest statement of their priorities, so this block goes in as a standing appointment that nothing is allowed to bump.

-1. One scored call (10 to 15 min).
-Review a single call chosen in advance, against your scorecard, not a vague "how's it going."
+1. One scored call or deal (10 to 15 min).
+Review a single call or live deal chosen in advance, against your scorecard, not a vague "how's it going."
 If you don't yet score calls, start with a call review scorecard; it's the input this whole cadence runs on.

 2. One skill, practised (10 to 15 min).
 Pick the single weakest skill from that call and role-play it.
 Not discuss it, do it.
 Telling a rep what to fix changes nothing; rehearsing it does.